Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 1. Below the **queue** child Node, add **Once** Node.
 2. Below the **On First Time** child Node, add the **Set Handover Inactivity** Node.
-3. In the **Set Handover Inactivity** Node, specify the time in minutes, for example, `1`, that will determine when a timer will stop counting down and trigger an event.
-4. Click **Save Node**.
+3. In the **Set Handover Inactivity** Node, specify the inactivity timeout in minutes, for example, `1`.
+On each incoming user input the timer is automatically reset and starts from the beginning.
+Once the timer expired, an inactivity event is sent to the Flow.4.
+Click **Save Node**.
 5. Repeat the same steps for the **active** child Node.

 <figure>